 Display the photograph you wish to delete.
+Note that photographs can not be recovered once deleted.

-Press $\tilde{\mathbf{m}}$; a confirmation dialog will be displayed.
+Press 節; a confirmation dialog will be displayed.

-亩 button
+to button

-Press the fi button again to delete the picture.
+Press the in button again to delete the picture.

-The Standby Timer
+The Standby Timer (Viewfinder Photography)

 The viewfinder and information display will turn off if no operations are performed for about eight seconds, reducing the drain on the battery.
-Press the shutter-release button halfway to reactivate the display.
-The length of time before the standby timer expires automatically can be selected using Custom Setting c2 (Auto off timers; \square 55).
+Press the shutterrelease button halfway to reactivate the display.
+The length of time before the standby timer expires automatically can be selected using Custom Setting c2 (Auto off timers; D 86).